Table of Contents

 3. Learn to Say No

 Many of us believe we do not have the ability to say no at work.
 This results in taking on too many tasks, working overtime, and being stressed about not being able to get everything done.
-If there’s a job you know, you won’t be able to get done or that you are not suited for say no. You may be stunned at how well your employer receives this.
+If there’s a job you know, you won’t be able to get done or that you are not suited to say no. You may be stunned at how well your employer receives this.

 It is important to learn how to say no to social events and home life events that will be too taxing as well.
 Maybe you have social obligations that are just too draining or don’t allow you enough time with your family in the evenings.
 Cutting these out will help you find balance.